 DUPLIN COUNTY MIGRANT EDUCATION PROGRAMThe mission of the Migrant Education Program is to help migrant children and youth meet high academic challenges by overcoming the obstacles created by frequent moves, educational disruption, cultural and language differences, and health-related problems.

-A large percentage of Duplin County's economy comes from agriculture therefore a lot of workers come to Duplin County with their families in search of seasonal work (picking tobacco, blueberries, sweet potatoe, etc).
-These families (including out-of-school youth) move frequently and can put their children at risk of staying behind in their studies or not attending school altogether.
+A large percentage of Duplin County's economy comes from agriculture.
+Therefore, a lot of workers come to Duplin County with their families in search of seasonal work (picking tobacco, blueberries, sweet potatoes, etc).
+These families (including out-of-school youth) move frequently.
+These moves can put children at risk of staying behind in their studies or not attending school altogether.
 Our goal is to help the children of these migrant families so that someday they will graduate from school.